markdoc/docs/pages/docs/tags.md

 ### if equals

 Use the `equals` function to compare a variable against a given value.
-This function uses JavaScript's strict equality semantics, and should only be used for primitive types.
+This function uses JavaScript's strict equality semantics, and is only used for primitive types.

 {% markdoc-example %}
 ```